basmah113/mobiledevelopment/README.md

 **Week 1: Introduction of the module – W/C 23rd September 2024**

 The first week started with the introduction of the Mobile Game module along with the overview of the Assessment Guide which we must submit for this module.
 Dr. Kurtis explained us what is required for this module and showed us past samples of students’ games for us to get an idea on our personal startup projects.
 He suggested us that we should be writing weekly logbooks, creating drafts/drawings of our game ideas and making a presentation.
 Then he guided us onto our Lab workshop which was to setup Unity for Android and IOS versions and connect it to our Mobile phones.
 Following on from his guidance, I decided to make separate folders for my modules of Semester 1 and started writing my logbook, organising my documents and Uploading my Lab work in GitHub to stay up to date with the progress.
+•	Reflection: I realized how important early organization is, which led me to begin structuring my work right away.
+Setting up the development environment was also crucial because it helped me prepare for the upcoming tasks.
+•	Milestone: Created separate folders for all modules, began writing the weekly logbook, and organized my documentation.
+Uploaded my first lab work to GitHub to stay on track with progress.

 **Week 2: Learning Prototyping & deciding Game Idea – W/C 30th September 2024**

 This week, we learned about Prototyping and how Gyroscope is used in Mobile Game.
 Our task was to make a quick easy game utilising the sensors of a mobile phone for testing.
 Unfortunately, my Unity version on the PC was unable to let me test properly in my mobile as it required Android API level which kept on failing to connect to my mobile’s unity remote.
 I discussed this with Dr. Kurtis, and he assured me that he will look at the problem as some machines had this same issue last year as well.
 However, I completed the Lab work and decided to create a GitHub repository to upload my work.
 At first, it was a challenge to decide what I am planning to do for my Game Project for this module.
 I started looking up for few ideas to collect and initiated with randomly drafted my game scene.
 I started to decide the theme, levels, characters of the game.
+•	Reflection: I faced technical issues that slowed my progress, but it taught me the importance of troubleshooting early and managing issues with the development environment.
+•	Milestone: Created my GitHub repository, completed the lab tasks, and began drafting ideas for my game project, outlining potential themes, characters, and levels.

 **October 2024**